dudung/to/content/posts/meetup-collab-idea.md

 ## intro
-A meetup [^dimond_2016] at Dakken [^mentari_2023] in the afternoon finally produces an idea for collab [^montano_2019], which is further advancement of previous work [^viridi_2019].
+A meetup [^dimond_2016] at Dakken [^mentari_2023] in the afternoon finally produces an idea for collab [^montano_2019], which would be a further advancement of previous work [^viridi_2019].
 Today is the last day of this month, so this post will end this month writing challenge, that is not successful.

 ## notes